 Here are our top tips to make a positive difference:

 1) Be positive about Maths at home.
 If you have Maths anxiety try not to let on and share it with your child.

 2) Teach your children a growth mindset (more on that below).

 3) Help your children see everyday Maths in the world around them.
 While, at the same time, showing them how it is useful to us in our daily lives.

 4) Act fast.
 If your child declares they hate Maths, work on a solution quickly before motivation starts to disappear.

 5) If you are still not able to solve Maths anxiety yourself ask the school, or your child’s teacher for help.

 6) Call in the professionals for a little extra help.
-A Maths tutor can avoid family struggles around Maths homework, build confidence, and reinforce what the student is learning at school to create a positive cycle of achievement and self-belief.
+A Maths tutor can avoid family struggles around Maths homework, build confidence, and reinforce what the student is learning at school.
+Altogether this can create a positive cycle of achievement and self-belief.